ibm-cloud-docs/EventStreams/messagehub104.md

     {: codeblock}

 3. Add this line to your consumer and producer properties: ```sasl.mechanism=PLAIN```

+## Topic Admin APIs
+{: #topic_admin notoc}

+If you're using 0.10.2.1 or later, you can use APIs to create and delete topics.
+We've put some restrictions on the settings allowed when creating topics.
+Currently the only settings allowed are:
+– cleanup.policy: Can be set to delete (default), compact or delete,compact – retention.ms: Default is 24 hours.
+Minimum is 1 hour.
+Maximum is 30 days.
+It must be in muliples of hours.
+Note:
+If the cleanup policy is only compact, we automatically add delete but disable deletion based on time.
+Messages in the topic will be compacted up to 1GB before being deleted.

+## Kafka Streams support

+The updated Streams library takes advantage of the topic APIs and now works out of the box with Message Hub.
+All you need to do is specify your SASL credentials via sasl.jaas.config or a JAAS file and set replication.factor to 3.

+For example:

+    ```
+    props.put(StreamsConfig.REPLICATION_FACTOR_CONFIG, "3");
+    props.put(StreamsConfig.BOOTSTRAP_SERVERS_CONFIG, BOOTSTRAP_SERVERS);
+    props.put("security.protocol","SASL_SSL");
+    props.put("sasl.mechanism","PLAIN");
+    props.put("ssl.protocol","TLSv1.2");
+    props.put("ssl.enabled.protocols","TLSv1.2");
+    props.put("sasl.jaas.config","org.apache.kafka.common.security.plain.PlainLoginModule required username=\"USERNAME\" password=\"PASSWORD\";");
+    ```
+    {: codeblock}

+Where BOOTSTRAP_SERVERS, USERNAME and PASSWORD are the values from your Message Hub service Credentials page in Bluemix.

+If you have any questions, let us know in the comments or on StackOverflow using the message-hub tag.

 <!--
 new topic that includes content from existing topics about samples and migration -->